sahsagar-google/oracle-toolkit/docs/user-guide.md

 the configuration of the software stack includes:

 - The Oracle Grid Infrastructure (GI) and Automatic Storage Manager (ASM), at the same major release as the database software.
+(Optional)
 - The configuration of Oracle resources, like the database, listener, and ASM resources, via
   "[Oracle Restart](https://docs.oracle.com/en/database/oracle/oracle-database/19/admin/configuring-automatic-restart-of-an-oracle-database.html)"